mrpotatosanta/bo1-zombies-autosplitter/README.md

 ---

 > [!WARNING]
-> Sometimes, although rarely, splitting may fail on initial map load, due to a memory issue with the game.
+> Sometimes, although rarely, splitting may fail on initial map load, due to a memory offset issue.
 >
 > **Perform a "Fast Restart" immediately after map load to guarantee functionality.**